Business, Capitalism, and Money Guilt. A Cure.

 welcome to your Sunday Love Letter by Kelly Diels.
 I send these every Sunday by email and publish a few of them here, on my website.
 If you’d like to get ALL of these doses of radical encouragement, you can subscribe, here.

-One of the reasons so many of the feminist entrepreneurs I work with feel bad about making money is because we keenly perceive the injustices of capitalism.
+One of the reasons so many of the culture making entrepreneurs I work with feel bad about making money is because we keenly perceive the injustices of capitalism.
 We don’t want to prey on other people to get more for ourselves.

 It’s pretty natural for us to feel that way.
 That’s been our dominant experience in capitalist economies.
 Most of us have been on the receiving end of that kind of financial predation and we don’t want to recreate it in our own work.